Ziemniakoss/prettier-apex-server-in-docker/README.md

 [![badge with image size](https://img.shields.io/docker/image-size/ziemniakoss/prettier-apex-server)](https://hub.docker.com/r/ziemniakoss/prettier-apex-server)

 Run apex parsing server in docker to speed up apex formatting with [prettier](https://github.com/dangmai/prettier-plugin-apex).
+Needed to be able to run prettier apex parser in server mode on CI machines, which reduces apex formatting file time from around 1 second to 20 ms.

 # How to use